Softsplit/sbox-donut/README.md

 ## Credits

 Based on the original donut.c by Andy Sloane\
-Programming by Asphaltian\
+Music provided by The Mod Archive\
-Music by Jogeir Liljedahl
+Programming by Asphaltian